AndrewJBateman/angular-material-portfolio/README.md

 * **Blog:** Complete real content.
 Firebase auth service added so I can login to edit posts.
 Blogs will be stored in Firebase DB and displayed on the Blog Posts page.

-* **Projects:** fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
+* **Projects:** Complete real content. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 Image sized to 16:9 ratio.
 Cards simplified to get 8 on a large screen.
-Content to be replaced.

-* **Skills:** fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
+* **Skills:** Complete real content. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 Image sized to 16:9 ratio.
 Cards simplified to get 8 on a large screen.
-Content to be replaced.

 * **Contact:** Material card with links to email, github and linkedin.
 Replace with a proper contact form.